 Listed below are some of the options for treatment for anal fissure

-Medicines for anal fissure are one of the treatments for anal fissure that helps reduce anal sphincter tone, which, in turn, increases endodermal blood flow.
+Medicines for anal fissures are one of the treatments for anal fissures that help reduce anal sphincter tone, which, in turn, increases endodermal blood flow.

-Medicines for anal fissure include topical nitrates, calcium channel blockers, and botulinum toxin A injections, and are considered first-line therapy.
-Other medicines for anal fissure include:
+Medicines for anal fissures include topical nitrates, calcium channel blockers, and botulinum toxin A injections and are considered first-line therapy.
+Other medicines for anal fissures include:

-- Laxatives are a type of medicine that can help you poo more easily.
-Adults with anal fissure will usually be prescribed bulk-forming laxative tablets or granules.
-These work by helping your poo retain fluid, making it softer and less likely to dry out.
+- Laxatives are a type of medicine that can help you poop more easily.
+Adults with anal fissures will usually be prescribed bulk-forming laxative tablets or granules—these work by helping your poo retain fluid, making it softer and less likely to dry out.
 Children with an anal fissure are usually prescribed an osmotic laxative oral solution.
-This type of laxative works by increasing the amount of fluid in the bowels, which stimulates the body to need to poo.
+This type of laxative works by increasing the amount of fluid in the bowels, which stimulates the body to need to poop.

 - If your symptoms don’t improve within a week or 2, your GP may prescribe a medicine called glyceryl trinitrate (GTN), an ointment applied to the anal canal, usually twice a day.
 GTN works by expanding blood vessels in and around the anus, increasing the blood supply to the fissure, and helping it heal faster.
 It can also help reduce the pressure in the anal canal, which should ease the pain.